Assistance programs in Cook County and Chicago.

 Assistance from Catholic Charities - This is one of the leading non-profit organizations in Cook County.
-They can distribute direct financial assistance for basic needs such as rent, homeless prevention, and food.
-However they can really help by referring people to other government programs and resources in the region.
+They can distribute direct financial assistance for basic needs such as rent, homeless prevention, and food or free groceries, including baby formula.
+However they can really help by referring people to other government programs in the region.
+They run a free soup kitchen for hot meals, general counseling, and much more.
+Look here for organizations for free hot meals.

-While applicants will need to meet qualifications, including they need to have a limited income, Catholic Charities will help people of all religions, backgrounds, and cultures.
-Other services offered include food items, free meals, information on government and public assistance such as WIC and food stamps, energy assistance, and more.
+- While applicants will need to meet qualifications, including they need to have a limited income, Catholic Charities will help people of all religions, backgrounds, and cultures.
+Other services offered include food items, free meals, or information on government and public assistance such as WIC and SNAP.
+A major focus is on single mothers, immigrants in Chicago and women facing DV.
 They also operate an intake and referral center.
-More Chicago Catholic Charity programs.
+More on Chicago Catholic Charity programs.

 Jewish Federation of Metropolitan Chicago is a leading social service agency.
 They offer some human services for the entire county, regardless of religion or faith.
 Other aid may be only for those of the Jewish faith in the Chicago area.
 There are also free Meals on Wheels for the homebound and senior citizens in the city.

-They advocate for the less fortunate, provide referrals, organize care for seniors, meals, and job training.
+- They advocate for the less fortunate, provide referrals, organize care for seniors, meals, and job training.
 Some financial support may be available, usually in the form of loans, for paying rent or other critical bills.
-The main center is at 30 S. Wells Street in Chicago.
+Or learn about car loan programs, family support and other transportation.
+The main center is at 30 S Wells St, Chicago, IL 60606.
 Call 312-346-6700.

 Churches and Family Services of Illinois operates across the county, state, and city of Chicago.
 It is one of the state’s leading non-profits.
-Some programs available include free clothes and basic needs from a thrift store, help for veterans in Cook County, food, referrals and information on government benefits, and housing assistance.
+Some programs available include free clothes and basic needs from a thrift store.
+There is temporary help for veterans in Cook County, food, referrals and information on government benefits, and housing assistance.
 More on Church and Family Services of Illinois programs.